 Welcome to Elpis Counselling

-It is normal for people to sometimes struggle with the demands and complexities of life.
+Most people at some point in their lives will struggle with the demands and complexities of the modern world.
 These struggles are often influenced and exacerbated by previous experiences or events which then effect the way we think and feel about ourselves, other people and the wider world.
 No two people experience things exactly the same way.

 Some people may become anxious or depressed when times are tough (or sometimes for no obvious reason at all) while others may find it difficult to control their anger, develop sleep problems, issues around eating/body image or find that bad memories from the past may be constantly popping up in their thoughts or dreams.